gmtsciencedev/scitq-examples/motus3/README.md

 ## Performance

-Analysis take ~16 minutes per sample.
-Given that concurrency is 4 per worker, this makes each worker do ~15 analysis/hour.
+Analysis take ~30 minutes per sample (in 2x10M depth, 150bp).
+Given that concurrency is 8 per worker, this makes each worker do ~16 analysis/hour.
-(estimated with a complex dataset of 200 samples (created with CAMISIM) at 2x10M reads of 150pb)
+(estimated with a complex dataset of 200 samples created with CAMISIM)

 ## Usage